tuwaiq-ios/day1-lab1/README.md

-# week1-day1-lab2
+# Week1 Day1 Lab2: Your Name

 ## Topics
 1. Xcode setup

 ## Description
-Setup Xcode in your PC, create a simple project that display your name in the screen.
-Then, upload your work in Github

-## Points
-Each
+1. Setup Xcode on your Mac
+2. Create a new project
+3. Display your name on the screen
+4. Upload to this repo as a PR

 ## DeadLine
-5:00 PM, 26/9/2021
+Sunday 26 September